Building A New Mobile Application (App)

 Apple has certain guidelines as well that help define the design of good Apps, and these are called the Human Interface Guidelines.
 Here is a link to the latest guidelines: https://developer.apple.com/library/ios/documentation/userexperience/conceptual/MobileHIG/index.html.
 There is more of a focus on content, taking away from the user interface’s heaviness and replacing it with lighter elements following flat UI design principles.

-For Apple, although there is many tools that develop Apps and many languages supported these days, although Objective-C would be the most common.
+For Apple, although there is many tools that develop Apps and many languages supported these days, although Swift and Objective-C would be the most common.
+There are also a number of cross-platform frameworks that can be used to develop applications for both Android and Apple such as:

 For Android the design guidelines are here: https://developer.android.com/design/index.html.
-Developing in Android can be accomplished in a variety of languages but is most commonly done in Java.
+Developing in Android can be accomplished in a variety of languages but is most commonly done in Java and Kotlin.

 In terms of pricing a new App can vary widely depending on the functionality of the App.
 Visual Thinkers can provide expert consultation to provide you with an accurate price depending on your requirements.